analyticsbot/deep-learning/ml-concepts/Readme.md

+## Feature Engineering
+### Bucketizing
+Bucketizing, in the context of machine learning, refers to the process of dividing a continuous feature or variable into discrete intervals, or "buckets."
+It is often used when dealing with continuous numerical features but can also be applied to categorical features in certain scenarios.

+For categorical features, bucketizing typically involves grouping similar categories together to reduce the dimensionality or complexity of the feature.
+This is useful when you have many distinct categories, and combining related ones into broader groups can make the model more generalizable or easier to train.

+For example:

+Original Categorical Feature: Types of fruits (apple, banana, orange, grape, mango) Bucketized Feature: Grouped into "Citrus" (orange) and "Non-citrus" (apple, banana, grape, mango) In the case of continuous features (like age or income), bucketizing involves converting ranges of values into categories (e.g., grouping ages 0-20, 21-40, etc.).

+Bucketizing simplifies data, but it should be used carefully to avoid losing important nuances.

 ### Feature Hashing ####

 Feature hashing, or hashing trick, converts text data, or categorical attributes with high cardinalities, into a feature vector of arbitrary dimensionality.
 In some AdTech companies (Twitter, Pinterest, etc.), it’s not uncommon for a model to have thousands of raw features.